sadanand-singh/Blog/content/post/moveToHugo.md

 jupyter nbconvert --to html --template basic *source_file.ipynb*
 {{< /code-block >}}

-Then, finally, create a markdown file for your post, where simply put the contents of this HTML file as markdown supports including raw HTML code!
+Finally, create a markdown file for your post to put the contents of this HTML file.
+Works like charm since markdown supports including raw HTML code!

 ## Latex Math Equations

 I used [katex](https://github.com/Khan/KaTeX) for using math in markdown.
-I was having some issue with the multi-line display math equations, so I created shortcode called _tex_ to write HTML code explicitly so that `katex` could handle that easily.
+I was having some issue with the multi-line display math equations, so I created a shortcode called _tex_ to write HTML code explicitly so that `katex` could handle that easily.

 I added following code in the `<head>` of all of posts: